Meshio - Platform for Tech Hobbyists

 Empathize & Research

-To begin with, we conducted a competitor analysis of five platforms - Reddit, Discord, Hackaday, Stack Overflow and Daily.dev.
+To begin with, we conducted a competitor analysis of 5 platforms - Reddit, Discord, Hackaday, Stack Overflow and Daily.dev.

 • Strengths: active communities, vast content